slayoffer/slayoffer/README.md

 - 👨‍💻 All of my projects are available at [https://antonevseev.com/](https://antonevseev.com/)

-- 📝 I regularly write articles on [https://vedicoder.fun/](https://vedicoder.fun/)
+- 📝 I sometimes write articles on [https://vedicoder.fun/](https://vedicoder.fun/)

 - 💬 Ask me about **life and health**